Need Comprehensive Eye Exams Parker, CO?

 Glaucoma testing: a quick and painless procedure, the inner pressure of your eyes will be measured by using a tonometer.

 After our Walmart optometrist, Dr. Vaske finishes your comprehensive eye examination, he’ll discuss the results with you.
 Together determining the most appropriate treatment for your vision.
-Visit Dr. Vaske Walmart Supercenter in Parker, CO for all your eye care services.
+Book an eye exam to visit Dr. Vaske at the Walmart Supercenter in Parker, CO for all your eye care services.